 Motor vehicle collision deaths have been declining thanks to improvements in vehicle safety technology, but still account for 13 percent of deaths due to accidental injury.
 While vehicle collisions were the third leading cause of injury deaths in Massachusetts in 2008, motor vehicle collision injuries dropped to the fourth leading cause of fatalities resulting from unintentional injuries by 2009.
 In 2009, three people were killed in Medford traffic collisions.
 In 2010, there was just one death in a motor vehicle accident in Medford, according to City Data.

 Medford, which is located five miles northwest of Boston along the Mystic River, is also the home of Tufts University.
 When there are large college populations, there may be an added risk of motor vehicle accidents because young people tend to be inexperienced drivers and often make bad decisions like driving while impaired.

 Collisions and falls are not the only causes of injury.
 Other risks for Medford residents include dangerous drugs or other defective products; dog bites; negligent security and poorly maintained properties where slip and falls or other accidents could occur.Getting Help from a Medford Personal Injury Lawyer

 A civil lawsuit can be filed to obtain compensation for an injury or fatality.
 Your attorney can help you to determine where to file your case and can help you to prepare evidence and present your claim.
 Your lawyer can also help to negotiate an out-of-court settlement to recover monetary damages without going to trial.

-Schedule your free consultation with a Medford personal injury lawyer at the Law Offices of Jeffrey S. Glassman.
+Schedule your free consultation with a Medford personal injury lawyer at Jeffrey Glassman Injury Lawyers.
 Call (617) 777-7777 or contact us online.